top of page

 “How is it possible there are ten speakers but only fifteen graduates?”

-Why?
+Why do I know this?
 Ask Her, not me.
-For Her own reasons, the entity chose to reveal herself to me long ago.
-My whole life I’ve wrestled with the consequences of our decades-old encounter.
-And naturally, along the way, I’ve certainly had my midnight moments of doubt.
-Fueled by Tanqueray, I’ve faced the unpleasant truth that history is full of crackpots who were magically privy to whisperings of God or the Devil that only they alone could hear.
-How narcissistic, how stupid, for me to believe I’m somehow special, that I’m the Chosen One.
-And it works, for a while.
-But my attempts at denial always fade with each sunrise.
-Call me crazy.
-What happened, happened.
+For reasons of Her own, the entity chose to reveal herself long ago.
+My whole life, I’ve wrestled with the aftermath of our decades-old encounter.
+Naturally, along the way I’ve had my midnight moments of doubt.
+Fueled by Tanqueray, I’ve faced an unpleasant truth: history is full of crackpots magically privy to whisperings from God or the Devil that only they alone could hear.
+How narcissistic, how stupid, for me to believe I’m somehow special.
+That I’m the Chosen One.
+I talk myself off the ledge, for a while.
+But my rationalization attempts always fade with the sunrise.

 At least I know.